Where to Stay in Hoi An: A Local’s Guide for First-Timers

 I finally found a great burger in Vietnam at Chops Hoi An

-On the northern edge of Old Town, I like the luxury Allegro Hoi An (Agoda / Booking) and the very highly rated boutique Lion King Hotel (Agoda / Booking).
+On the northern edge of Old Town, I like the luxury Allegro Hoi An (see on Agoda / Booking) and the very highly rated boutique Lion King Hotel (see on Agoda / Booking).
+The Lion King Hotel is an awesome 3-star choice in a great location for exploring Old Town.

 The exterior of the La Siesta Hotel in Hoi An, with trees, parked bicycles, and the hotel's yellow exterior and white window moldings.